Gene therapy to boost rehabilitation success following spinal cord injury

 Globally there are estimated to be more than 20 million people living with a spinal cord injury (SCI) and nearly a million new cases each year.

 SCI interrupts the flow of information between the brain and the rest of the body and can result in permanent paralysis, loss of sensation and an inability to regulate functions like breathing and blood pressure, seriously diminishing quality of life.

 Despite important research progress, there is still no clinically available solution to repair the spinal cord.

-The collaborative Wyss Center, CHUV and EPFL team is drawing on expertise in gene therapy, advanced microscopy and neurosurgery as well as spinal cord stimulation and rehabilitation to design a therapy that can be delivered and combined with neuroprosthetic rehabilitation to improve recovery, restore walking and enable people to restart daily activities after spinal cord injury.
+The collaborative Wyss Center, CHUV, NeuroRestore, EPFL team at Campus Biotech is designing a gene therapy that can be combined with neuroprosthetic rehabilitation to improve recovery, restore walking and enable people to restart daily activities after spinal cord injury.

 Translating arm and hand movement intentions into actionWyss Center

 The Wyss Center and partners launch CHF 18 million Lighthouse Partnership to develop smarter therapies for neurologic and mental health disorders based on AI guided neuromodulation

 A new model of cooperation and collaboration to accelerate translational research and development in the field of neurotechnology and artificial intelligence.Collaboration